danieltran-97/BattleshipSinglePlayer/README.md

 I |□ □ □ □ □ □ □ □ □ □
 J |□ □ □ □ □ □ □ □ □ □
 ```
 6. The game will continue until your ship is destroyed.
-When your ship is destroyed there will be a message stating that you have lost.
+When your ship is destroyed, there will be a message stating that you have lost.
 ```
 Player 1's current board: Direct hit!
    1 2 3 4 5 6 7 8 9 10